 You want to keep your energy consumption down, and buying an energy-efficient string of rope lights can go a long way.
 LED lights use minimal power, but there’s another perk.
 Many manufacturers know that their consumers want a very bright bulb without paying a lot for it, so they make sure their lights are bright and lasting.
 Check for an energy-efficiency rating on the lights you compare, and see what the average run time is for each one.

-Installing the best outdoor rope lights shouldn’t be a difficult process, and this is why you want to ensure they come with mounting hardware that is suitable for outside.
+Installing an outdoor rope light shouldn’t be a difficult process, and this is why you want to ensure they come with mounting hardware that is suitable for outside.

 You want to buy the safest rope lights possible to avoid shocks.
 This is why it’s important to look for the different safety certifications on the box.
 This will help you decide which one is better.
 The UL certification is one you want to see.
 This stands for Underwriters Laboratories, and this is an independent third-party that has been around for over a century.
 The IP ranking is the second one to watch for.
 This determines how dust and water-resistant your lights are.
 The higher the number, the more resistant it is, and the better it is for you.

-The final thing you want to check for with your best outdoor rope lights is the reliability factor.
+The final thing you want to check for with your outdoor rope light is the reliability factor.
 Ideally, your lights will shine for hours at a time without flickering or fading out.
-The top choices don’t have this happen because they use quality parts and double-check the connections.
+The top rope light choices don’t have this happen because they use quality parts and double-check the connections.
 LEDs have a very long lifespan, and many manufacturers offer a warranty on them that covers workmanship and the materials.

-The best outdoor rope lights are a cost-effective and beautiful way to light up your outdoor area and enjoy it well after dusk.
-Our top 10 picks and short buyer’s guide outlined everything you need to know to make an informed decision and light up your garden.
+The best outdoor rope lights are a cost-effective and beautiful way to light up your outdoor area and enjoy the rope light well after dusk.
+Our top 10 picks and short rope light buyer’s guide outlined everything you need to know to make an informed decision and light up your garden.